GabrielGodfirst/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4 -> This scrit creats a file hello
 5 -> This script execute permission
 6 -> This script gives only read permission to other users 7 -> This script gives equal permission to all user
+8 -> This script set permission to hello